 In the ordinary course of business, we may enter into loan transactions with our officers, directors, their immediate family members, and other organizations with which such persons may be associated.
 Such transactions may be subject to special approval requirements contained in the FCA Regulations and are made on the same terms, including interest rates, amortization schedules, and collateral, as those prevailing at the time for comparable transactions with other persons.
-In our opinion, none of these loans outstanding at December 31, 2021, involved more than a normal risk of collectability.
+In our opinion, none of these loans outstanding as of December 31, 2022, involved more than a normal risk of collectability.